envirover/SPLRadioRoom/README.md

 1. Copy radioroom-2.0.0-raspbian.deb from https://github.com/envirover/SPLRadioRoom/releases to the Raspberry Pi.
 2. Install radioroom-2.0.0-raspbian.deb package.

-   ``$sudo dpkg -i radioroom-2.0.0-raspbian.deb``
+   ``$ sudo dpkg -i radioroom-2.0.0-raspbian.deb``

-3. Configure serial device paths for autopilot and ISBD transceiver in /etc/radioroom.conf.
+3. Configure the reporting period and the serial device paths for autopilot and ISBD transceiver in /etc/radioroom.conf.
 4. Start radioroom service.

-   ``$sudo systemctl start radioroom.service``
+   ``$ sudo systemctl start radioroom.service``

+By default the serial device paths are set to /dev/ttyACM0 for autopilot and to /dev/ttyUSB0 for ISBD transceiver.
+If auto_detect_serials property is set to true, RadioRoom can autodetect autopilot and ISBD if they are available on other serial and USB devices.
+To make the RadioRoom startup faster and more reliable it is recommended to set the device paths correctly.

+USB device paths /dev/ttyUSB0, /dev/ttyUSB1, ... can swap after reboot.
+For USB devices it is recommended to use symlinks from /dev/serial/by-path or /dev/serial/by-path directories.
+These symplinks do not change after reboots.

 Raspberry Pi require an orderly shutdown procedure, otherwise the SD card may become corrupted and the system will no longer boot.
-To prevent the SD card corruption is is recommended to [configure Raspbian to work in a read-only mode](https://learn.adafruit.com/read-only-raspberry-pi/).
+To prevent the SD card corruption during power cuts it is recommended to [configure Raspbian to work in a read-only mode](https://learn.adafruit.com/read-only-raspberry-pi/).
+Alternatively, UPS and a shutdown circuit could be used to orderly shutdown Raspberry Pi after power cuts.

 ## Troubleshooting

-Run ``$sudo systemctl status radioroom.service`` to check the status of radioroom service.
+Run ``$ sudo systemctl status radioroom.service`` to check the status of radioroom service.

 If radioroom is properly wired and configured, the output should look like this: